 Shari Arison established The Ted Arison Family Foundation in Miami in 1981, together with her father, the late Ted Arison.
 It expresses the Arison family's inner moral edict of giving back to society and being deeply involved in the community.
-The foundation operates in the following key spheres: health, education, children and youth, culture, art and sports, populations in distress, and disabilities.
+The foundation operates in the following key spheres: education, children and youth, culture, art and sports, children and youth, disadvantaged populations in distress, and disabilities and special needs, and health.

 In 1993, the foundation launched its activities in Israel under Shari Arison’s visionary management, and has since invested more than US$311 million in social causes in Israel and to over 1,400 organizations.